Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ### 2.1.
 Overview of faceted searching in the Ghost Hoax app

-The Advanced search interface exposes three search components: *text*, *publisher*, *date*.
+The Ghost Hoax Advanced search interface exposes three search components: *text*, *publisher*, *date*.
 All three function equivalently to constrain (filter) the titles returned, and any of the three can be modified at any time to refine a previous search step.
 1. **Text:** Text searching is case-insensitive.
-The simplest text search is a single word; more complex text specifications (e.g., phrases, wildcards, proximity) are supported; see the [Lucene documentation](https://lucene.apache.org/core/4_10_4/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package_description) for details.
-The app does not prioritize (and therefore does not explicitly document) all of the Lucene functionality because we prioritized simple design and easy use, and therefore limited our goals to supporting searches for single words.
+The simplest text search is a single word; more complex text specifications (e.g., phrases, wildcards, proximity) are also supported (see the [Lucene documentation](https://lucene.apache.org/core/4_10_4/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package_description) for details).
-1. **Publisher:** Name of publisher, with definite and indefinite article moved to end (e.g., “Times, The” instead of “The Times”.)
+2. **Publisher:** The name of publisher, with definite and indefinite article moved to end (e.g., “Times, The” instead of “The Times”.)
 Users interact with publisher values by means of a checklist.
-1. **Date:** Hierarchical, with *decade* (e.g., "1800" for the 1800–09 decade) at the top level and *month-year* in human-readable form (e.g., “January 1804”) as second level.
-The second level is returned as `YYYY-MM` to support sorting and then formatted as part of the view.
-Users interact with dates by means of a checklist, which means that they do not need to know about how eXist-db deals with hierarchical selection internally.
+3. **Date:** Hierarchical, with *decade* (e.g., "1800" for the 1800–09 decade) at the top level and *month-year* in human-readable form (e.g., “January 1804”) as second level.
+Users interact with dates by means of a checklist.

 The checkbox interface in the Ghost Hoax app supports the following operations:

 1. Selecting a decade automatically selects (checks) all of its subcategories (month-year combinations).
-2. Unchecking a decade autmoatically unselects (unchecks) all of its subcategories.
+2. Unchecking a decade automatically unselects (unchecks) all of its subcategories.
-3. Checking the last month-year causes the decade to be checked.
-4. Unchecking a month-year when some were previously selected causes the decade to be unchecked, and rendered instead as a dash in the checkbox, as long as at least one month-year is still checked.
-5. Unchecking the last month-year child causes the decade to be unchecked, with no dash rendered.
+3. Checking all month-years in a decade automatically selects (checks) the decade.
+4. Checking some but not all month-years in a decade displays a dash in the checkbox for the decade, indicating that the decade is partially selected.

 The facets in the Ghost Host app have the following characteristics: